 - Most commonly, HIV infection is spread by having sex with an infected partner.
 The virus can enter the body through the lining of the vagina, vulva, penis, rectum, or mouth during sex.
-Although intercourse is the primary risk factor, oral sex transmission is also possible.
+Although vaginal and anal intercourse are the primary risk factors, oral sex transmission is also possible.

 - HIV frequently spreads among injection-drug users who share needles or syringes that are contaminated with blood from an infected person.

-- Women can transmit HIV to their babies during pregnancy or birth, when infected maternal cells enter the baby's circulation,
+- HIV can be passed from mother to baby during pregnancy or birth, when infected maternal cells enter the baby's circulation, or through breastfeeding.

 - HIV can be spread in health-care settings through accidental needle sticks or contact with contaminated fluids.

 - Very rarely, HIV spreads through transfusion of contaminated blood or blood components.
 All blood products are tested to minimize this risk.
 If tissues or organs from an infected person are transplanted, the recipient may acquire HIV.
 Because donors are tested for HIV routinely in the United States, this does not usually happen.
 However, a recent incident of transmission in Taiwan occurred when the HIV test results for the donor were mistakenly thought to have been negative.